pufferpanel/documentation/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to modify your ``config.json`` to include ``web.host`` is daemon port (8080 by default) which is also the panel port which you want to access it or reverse proxy it via a web server
+You need to modify your ``config.json`` to include

+``web.host`` is daemon port (8080 by default) which is also the panel port which you want to access it or reverse proxy it via a web server

 ``daemon.sftp.host`` is the sftp port (5657 by default) which is how you can upload/download files from the server

+for more information refer config.go file in github

 I.E change the following from: